-When it is necessary to derive numeric values in order to develop discharge limitations and cleanup levels that implement narrative water quality objectives, or to evaluate compliance with narrative water quality objectives, the Regional Water Board may consider all relevant and scientifically valid evidence.
+When it is necessary to derive numeric values in order to develop discharge limitations and cleanup levels that implement narrative water quality objectives, or to evaluate compliance with narrative water quality objectives, the North Coast Water Board may consider all relevant and scientifically valid evidence.
 Generally, numeric values are derived from validated site-specific data, scientific peer-reviewed literature, and numeric values established in other state or federal laws, regulations, plans, policies, or guidelines, or developed and published by other governmental or non-governmental agencies and organizations.

 Established governmental and non-governmental agencies and organizations include, but are not limited to: California State Water Resources Control Board, California Department of Public Health, California Office of Environmental Health Hazard Assessment, California Department of Toxic Substances Control, University of California Cooperative Extension, California Department of Fish and Wildlife, U.S. Environmental Protection Agency, U.S. Food and Drug Administration, National Science Foundation, National Academy of Sciences, U.S. Fish and Wildlife Service, the Food and Agricultural Organization of the United Nations and the World Health Organization.
 The State Water Board has compiled numeric chemical constituent and toxicant values from the literature for over 860 chemical constituents in a document entitled A Compilation of Water Quality Goals.
 A searchable Water Quality Goals database is accessible on the State Water Board website.
-The Regional Water Board has compiled sediment thresholds from the literature for sediment-related indices and published them in a peer-reviewed report entitled Desired Salmonid Freshwater Habitat Conditions for Sediment-Related Indices (July 2006).
-This document can be found on the Regional Water Board website.
-On a case by case basis, the Regional Water Board may collect or require that a discharger collect site-specific data or conduct site-specific water quality assessments or studies for the purpose of supporting the development of appropriate discharge limitations or cleanup levels, which translate the applicable narrative water quality objective for unique site conditions.
+The North Coast Water Board has compiled sediment thresholds from the literature for sediment-related indices and published them in a peer-reviewed report entitled Desired Salmonid Freshwater Habitat Conditions for Sediment-Related Indices (July 2006).
+This document can be found on the North Coast Water Board website.
+On a case by case basis, the North Coast Water Board may collect or require that a discharger collect site-specific data or conduct site-specific water quality assessments or studies for the purpose of supporting the development of appropriate discharge limitations or cleanup levels, which translate the applicable narrative water quality objective for unique site conditions.